The Laura Quinn Wild Bird Sanctuary

 Pair your visit to the Laura Quinn Wild Bird Sanctuary with these nearby destinations:

-- Harry Harris Park (2 miles away) – A beachfront park with a boat ramp, picnic areas, and playgrounds.
+- Harry Harris Park (about 2 miles away) – A local waterfront park with a boat ramp, picnic areas, and family-friendly amenities.

-- Windley Key Fossil Reef Geological State Park (6 miles away) – A historic limestone quarry with hiking trails and fossilized coral formations.
+- Windley Key Fossil Reef Geological State Park (about 6 miles away) – A historic quarry park with trails, exhibits, and fossilized coral rock.

-- Islamorada Brewery & Distillery (7 miles away) – A great stop for locally brewed craft beer and spirits.
+- Islamorada Brewery & Distillery (about 7 miles away) – A casual stop for local craft beverages after a day of sightseeing.

 Amenities & Facilities